Elsie Morison: Awards and recognition

 In 1955, she received the Portuguese Order of Public Education.
 Her former school opened a memorial Elsie Morison Creative Arts Centre in 1985, and in 1999, she received the Order of Australia.

 Personal life

 Her first husband was the British bass singer Kenneth Stevenson.
 In 1963, she married the Czech conductor Rafael Kubelík (his first wife, the violinist Ludmila Bertova, had died in 1961), and decided to retire from performing.
-She did sing occasionally post-retirement, such as at a 1968 concert in Melbourne conducted by her husband, with her mother in the audience.
+She sang occasionally post-retirement, such as at a 1968 concert in Melbourne conducted by her husband, with her mother in the audience.

 Morison died in Prague on 5 April 2016, aged 91.